The Universe

 Predictability

-Since a rule can generate very random-looking patterns, it is not always easy to say whether any given pattern is actually randomly generated (without a rule) or whether it is the result of a rule that produces “random” looking results.
-Truly random patterns and organized patterns often look indistinguishable 26.
+Second, since a rule can generate very random-looking patterns, it is not always easy to say whether any given pattern is actually randomly generated (without a rule) or whether it is the result of a rule that produces random looking results.
+Truly random patterns and organized patterns often look indistinguishable124.
 Thus, given any phenomenon of the real world, it may be hard or even impossible to say whether it was generated by a local process or not.

-Some processes are so complicated that it is impossible to describe them by a mathematical function.
+Finally, some processes are so complicated that it is impossible to describe them by a mathematical function.
 That is, there is no method that determines the outcome of the process after n steps upfront, without actually executing these n steps.
 The only way to discover what happens after the 100,000th step is to run all steps from 1 to 100,000 and to see what happens.
-In the language of nature, this means that the only way to find out what happens in the future is to simulate the local processes of nature and to extrapolate them to the future.
+In the language of nature, this means that the only way to find out what happens in the future is to simulate the local processes of nature into the future.
 Since nature is very complex, such a simulation would likely not be able to run much faster than nature itself.
 Thus, the only way to find out what will happen in the future may be to wait and see what will happen.
-In this sense, nature is unpredictable.
-Human actions are unpredictable in this sense as well.
+In this sense, nature is unpredictable — and this includes human actions.

 Who can say where the road goes?